void-main/Cologger/README.md

 After that, you can start logging.
 For example,

 ```
-logger.fatal "universe", "the world is crashing"
+logger.fatal "the world is crashing"
-logger.error "brain", "what is going on here?"
+logger.error "what is going on here?"
-logger.warn "road", "watch your step sir"
+logger.warn "watch your step sir"
-logger.info "FYI", "the big bang theory is funny"
+logger.info "[FYI] the big bang theory is funny"
-logger.debug "program", "anything still working?"
+logger.debug "anything still working?"
 ```

 And, here's what you got: